AdobeDocs/audience-manager.en/help/using/features/segments/trait-recommendations.md

 **Example 1 - Low Trait Similarity Score**

 Given two traits A and B, let's say each of the traits has a population of 1,000,000 UUIDs, 25,000 UUIDs of which qualify for both traits.
-Using the formula above, we'll have: 25,000 / 1,975,000 = 0.012.
+Using the formula above, this will result in: 25,000 / 1,975,000 = 0.012.
 This is a low Trait Similarity Score, the two traits are very dissimilar.

 ![](assets/Trait-Recommendations-Low-overlap.png)